Ketryx Documentation

 3.3.
 Activity 3: Test Plan

-A specific Test Plan for the version is defined and approved by the relevant approval groups.
+A specific Test Plan for the version is defined and approved by the relevant approval steps.
 Only the default Test Plan of executing all Test Cases does not need explicit approval.

 3.4.
 Activity 4: Deploying a Release Candidate